kirchners-manta/il-graphene-ff/README.md

 # il-graphene-ff

-LAMMPS input files related to our paper on a polarizable force field for the IL/graphite interface (currently under review at *J. Phys.
+LAMMPS input files related to our paper on a polarizable force field for the IL/graphite interface (published at [*J. Phys.
 Chem.
-B*).
+B*](https://doi.org/10.1021/acs.jpcb.5c02352)).
 The repository is structured as follows:
 1. [SAPT Calculations and LJ Parameters](./sapt): contains the input and output files of the SAPT calculations used to determine the interaction energy between the IL and graphite.
 There are four subdirectories for the interaction energies between cicrumcoronene (`cc`)/dicircumcoronene (`dc`) and the IL cation (`c1c1im`) and anion (`bf4`), denoted by the components and separated by a dash (e.g., `cc-c1c1im`).